top of page

 No history of inflammatory bowel disease

-● Patients that decline colonoscopy can be offered;
+● Patients that decline or are unable to undergo colonoscopy may be offered:

 Flexible sigmoidoscopy every 5-10 years